AngelaFrecklington/data-analytics-portfolio/README.md

 Welcome to my data analytics portfolio.

-I am a career changer transitioning into the tech industry, currently studying towards a Diploma in Data Analytics and a Certificate in Information Technology (Level 5), while building practical, real-world projects.
+I am a career changer transitioning into the tech industry, currently studying towards a Diploma in Data Analytics and a Level 5 Certificate in Information Technology, while building practical, real-world projects.

-With over 20 yers of transferable experince across business ownership and the mining industry, I bring strong foundation in problem-solving skills, attention to detail, and working in high responsibility enviromeants.
+With over 20 years of transferable experience across business ownership and the mining industry, I bring a strong foundation in problem-solving, attention to detail, and working in high-responsibility environments.

 I am passionate about analysing data to uncover meaningful insights that support better decision-making for businesses and organisations.